pablodunke/salesforce-screening-exercise/Readme.md

 ### Explanation of why / how the problem was solved that way

 ```
-I
+I created a class to handle the code of the trigger
+That make everything easier to manage

-It was created to methods to handle
+I created two methods to manage the field updates, one to each field
-separated at the method division of concerns
+So is easier to update the code at the case of any kind of change the requirements

+At here, the trigger is tested by the test class of the handler

 ```

 ### Alternative solution for the problem (maybe using point and click)